Reception to follow.

 In just the past year, catastrophic floods have devastated communities in Louisiana, West Virginia, Texas, and North Carolina, while severe earthquakes and extreme weather have impacted millions around the world.
 In addition to individual hardship, such events also put a major strain on government coffers, particularly in the United States, where the ad hoc provision of disaster relief has become increasingly common.
 Drawing on instructive accounts of both tragedy and resilience, Muir-Wood argues that although natural hazards are inevitable, severe losses are not.

-The discussion will be followed by a question and answer session moderated by RFF expert Carolyn Kousky, whose research focuses on individual and societal responses to natural disaster risk, disaster insurance markets, and climate adaptation policy.
+The discussion was followed by a question and answer session moderated by RFF expert Carolyn Kousky, whose research focuses on individual and societal responses to natural disaster risk, disaster insurance markets, and climate adaptation policy.